Associate Professor (University of Massachusetts Amherst)

-I am an associate professor of philosophy at the Ohio State University in Columbus, Ohio.
+I am an associate professor of philosophy at the University of Massachusetts Amherst and participated in the NEH Summer Institute “Reviving Philosophy as a Way of Life” in 2018.
 My research focuses on early modern metaphysics, philosophy of mind, and ethics.
 Many early modern thinkers viewed philosophy as a way of life, and I often make that a course theme when I teach classes on 17th and 18th century philosophy.
-I also like using the way-of-life approach when teaching other courses, such as "Death and the Meaning of Life," which I designed a few years ago.
-In addition, I enjoy introducing secondary school students to philosophy through the Ohio State Philosophy and Critical Thinking summer camp as well as through a service-learning course that partners with a local high school.
+I also like using the way-of-life approach in other courses, such as "Death and the Meaning of Life," which I regularly teach.
+In addition, I enjoy introducing secondary school students to philosophy through various outreach programs.
 In my free time, I like hiking, gardening, biking, and vegetarian cooking.